Pricing Engine Overview & Pricing Models

 final total price ÷ amount - This reflects what the customer actually pays per unit

-- All discounts are included in the calculation
+- All discounts (step-specific, whole-ticket, and charge object discounts) are included in the calculation

-This ensures that unit prices remain meaningful even when pricing is not purely unit‑based.
+This ensures that unit prices remain meaningful even when pricing is not purely unit‑based (especially in block pricing, where the total is not multiplied by the amount).

 6. Repricing behavior